-Metals (copper, lead, zinc, cadmium) - 20% to 85%

-Pathogens (coliform, e coli) - Up to 75%
+Description

-Description: Constructed stormwater wetlands are stormwater wetland systems that maximize the removal of pollutants from stormwater runoff through wetland vegetation uptake, retention and settling.
+Constructed stormwater wetlands are stormwater wetland systems that maximize the removal of pollutants from stormwater runoff through wetland vegetation uptake, retention and settling.
 Constructed stormwater wetlands temporarily store runoff in shallow pools that support conditions suitable for the growth of wetland plants.
-Like extended dry detention basins and wet basins, constructed stormwater wetlands must be used with other SCMs, such

-as sediment forebays.
-There is also an innovative constructed wetland—the gravel wetland—that acts as a filter.
-Information on the gravel wetland is presented at the end of this section.
+Like extended dry detention basins and wet basins, constructed stormwater wetlands must be used with other SCMs, such as sediment forebays.
+There are five basic types of constructed stormwater wetlands: shallow marsh systems, basin/wetland systems, extended detention wetlands, pocket wetlands, and gravel wetlands.
+Information on gravel wetlands is presented at the end of this section.

-Advantages/Benefits:

-Relatively low maintenance costs.
+Advantages/Benefits

 High pollutant removal efficiencies for soluble pollutants and particulates.